edgerun/telemd/README.md

 * `net` Network I/O rate averaged in bytes/second
 * `load` the system load average of the last 1 and 5 minutes
 * `procs` the number of processes running at the current time
+* `cgrp_cpu` the cpu usage time of individual docker containers
+* `cgrp_blkio` the total block io usage in bytes for individual docker containers

 ### Info keys